Agnes Bruckner: Career

 On October 3, 2012, Bruckner was cast to play Anna Nicole Smith in a Lifetime original movie The Anna Nicole Story.
-In 2020, Bruckner played the female lead in ‘’The 11th Green’’.
+In 2020, Bruckner played the female lead in the film The 11th Green.

 Personal life

-In April 2016, she gave birth to her son.
+In March 2016, Bruckner gave birth to her son.
+In April 2019, she gave birth to her daughter.
+The father of both of Bruckner's children is ex-boyfriend Alefaio Brewer.